port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 :::caution
 Using global permissions overrides any granular permission that has been set!
-If both are set, then the global setting will be used when evaluating permissions.
+If both permission types are set, then the global setting will be used when evaluating permissions.
 :::

 :::info